Lockheed Hudson, FH263, Bellmullet, Co. Mayo, 1942

 if and when he might have passed away, or where he lived post

-Happily however, it was possible to make contact with the last survivor of FH263, Clifford Killips in 2008.
-Clifford, the pilot of this aircraft, was able to provide a wealth of information about the crew on this aircraft.
+Happily however, it was possible to make contact with the pilot of FH263, Clifford Killips in 2008.
+Clifford, was able to provide a wealth of information about the crew on this aircraft.
 He sent on this photo of the crew.

-service: The following are more details of the ferry flight
+wartime service: The following are more details of the ferry

-which ended in Ireland as well as a short history of the crew
+flight which ended in Ireland as well as a short history of

 We the crew actually left Montreal for Gander Newfoundland where we remained for a few days waiting for favorable weather for the crossing.
 We left in the evening for the all night flight to Prestwick Scotland.
 About 3 hours into the flight and at 25000 feet we had an engine stop account carburetor ice.
 As we lost altitude due to the failed engine I recalled a more experienced airline pilot telling me that back firing the engine will sometimes clear the ice.
 George radioed the RAF to advise of our problems and their reply was - Good Luck.
 At approximatly 12000 feet the remaining engine seized with a broken oil line.
 At this point the navigator asked if he should set a course for the nearest land but I remember saying "don't bother we've lost the other engine" As a last chance I decided to try the backfire solution on the first engine by closing the throttle and then reopening it with ignition on.
 The engine backfired and started to run.
 We were now down to 7000 feet and I managed to stop the descent at 3000.
 We set course for the nearest point of land in Ireland.
 When morning came we decided to descend to locate the water and look for land as our fuel supply was at a minimum and at 50 feet under a fog bank we spotted a large island rock, circled it to find a sheltered spot for ditching.
 We then saw more land and went in and landed in farmer's field out of gas.